goofy2k/TTGO-TAudio/README.md

 Got shipped a TTGO TAudio 9 V1.6
 When powered, the device runs a lightshow on the LED array.

-Here I describe tests of the board's features.

 ## Features of the board